zevv/duc/README.md

 On Ubuntu or Debian, the following will install all dependencies:

   $ sudo apt-get install libcairo2-dev libpango1.0-dev libtokyocabinet-dev

+On RHEL or CentOS systems, you need to do:

+  $ sudo yum install pango-devel cairo-devel tokyocabinet-devel

-### usage
+### Usage

 Duc comes with a command line tool called `duc`, which is used to create, maintain and query the disk usage database.  run `duc help` to get a list of